RxCEP/cepjs/docs/README.md

 ## EventStream

 Class representing an event stream.
-It provides CEP functionalities by encapsulating and manipulating a given Rx Observable.
+It provides CEP functionalities by encapsulating and manipulating a given reactive stream.
 All methods return a new stream instance.

 ### pipe